vashin1/SyncedUI/README.md

 Lineage UI: A powerful & extremely lightweight Interface for 1.12 WoW clients running @ 1920x1080.
 Powered by a custom fork of pfUI - https://github.com/vashin1/Custom-pfUI

+## Installation
+1. Unpack the ZIP & replace your Interface and WTF folders with the ones provided in the ZIP.
+Note: Backup your old ones just in case
+2. Rename the "your-account" folder to your account name in all caps.
+3. Rename the "Kronos" folder to the realm your currently playing on.
+4. Rename the "your-character" folder to your characters name, make a copy and rename for any alts on that account.
+5. Start WoW and configure Video, Sound, Interface, Keybinds and Macro's.
+Note: You can use pfUI to hover bind your bars.

 ## Screenshots
 ![Screenshot](http://i.imgur.com/AHY2YjX.jpg)